l-aldarondo/Kickstarter-Analysis/README.md

 ## Overview of Project

 This is a data analysis on several thousand crowdfunding projects.
-In this descriptive statistical analysis we used several MS Excel tools, pivot tables and graphing to visualize campaign outcomes.
+In this descriptive statistical analysis we used several MS Excel tools, pivot tables and graphing tools to visualize campaign outcomes.

 ### Purpose